 Northern Botswana is renowned for its vast herds of Elephant, African Buffalo, and other plains animals.
 At this time of year they congregate along the Chobe River, especially as the rain-filled pans become dry.
 Northern Botswana is also known for its very healthy African Lion population and Leopard sightings are frequent.
 In the lush river-associated wetlands, Hippo and Crocodile abound.
 The Chobe River supports the largest concentration of Elephant in all of Africa.
 These Elephant migrate here and depend on the river during the dry season.
 Some groups that use the river area number in the hundreds and they often feed and come to cool off in the water.

-Today we’ll most likely have one boat trip and one game drive, giving you ample opportunities to witness and capture images of wildlife and birds.
+Today we most likely have one boat trip and one game drive, giving you ample opportunities to witness and capture images of wildlife and birds.
 If you are a photographer, there is an editing room at our lodge and experts at the lodge can share processing tips between the outings.
+If you are a keen birder, we can offer a half day option for birding in the local area.

-Spend another magical evening here enjoying the hotel amenities.
+Spend another magical evening here and enjoy the hotel amenities.

 Accommodations at Pangolin Chobe Hotel (B,L,D)